Pylons/pyramid/docs/narr/views.rst

    form, in case your package's name changes.
 It's also shorter to type.

-You can also declare a *default view* for a model type:
+You can also declare a *default view callable* for a model type:

 .. code-block:: xml
    :linenos: